Which of the following correctly expresses the Law of Sines for t... | Study Prep in Pearson+

 Struggling with Trigonometry?Join thousands of students who trust us to help them ace their exams!Watch the first video

-Which of the following correctly expresses the Law of Sines for triangle XYZ with sides , , opposite angles , , and respectively?
+Which of the following correctly expresses the Law of Sines for triangle ABC with sides , , opposite angles , , and respectively?

 Watch next